Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Experiments on Sentiment Analysis and Emotion Recognition

+The comparison results are shown in Table~\ref{mosi}.
+On all three datasets, it can be seen that HCT-DMG achieves better results on almost every metric than the baselines when using LPM features, showing the effectiveness of our proposed approach.

-Moreover, HCT-MG was used as the crossmodal attention $(A + V) \rightarrow T$ in Exp.
-2 (in Sec.~\ref{sec:analysis}).
-Figure~\ref{exp2} clearly shows that our approach strengthens the most salient affective parts effectively.
-Furthermore, we present some examples where incongruity or ambiguity exists.
-In Table~\ref{example}, MulT fails to handle these difficult cases (videos available\footnote{\url{https://sites.google.com/view/emnlpsubmission}}), producing results that contradict ground truths.
+Moreover, when using conventional features, HCT-DMG improves every metric on MOSI and MOSEI, and almost every metric on IEMOCAP compared to the models of similar size.
+In addition, compared to LMF-MulT and MulT, which use the same crossmodal Transformer as ours, HCT-DMG still outperforms them, especially on MOSI and MOSEI by a large margin.
+These demonstrate the usefulness of our proposed approach.
+Furthermore, as HCT-DMG was used to produce the crossmodal attention results in Exp.
+2 (in Section~\ref{sec:analysis}), Figure~\ref{exp2} clearly shows that our approach strengthens the most salient affective parts effectively.

+Finally, we present some examples in Table~\ref{example}, where incongruity exists.
+It can be observed that MulT (fusion for six times using the same crossmodal Transformer as ours), fails to handle these difficult cases (raw videos available\footnote{\url{https://sites.google.com/view/taclsubmission}}), producing results that contradict ground truths.
 In contrast, our approach can recognize true sentiments with very close scores.
-The examples demonstrate that HCT-MG can successfully integrate auxiliary modalities with the primary one.
-Their heatmaps are presented in the Appendix.
+The examples demonstrate that HCT-DMG can successfully integrate auxiliary modalities with the primary one.
+The heatmaps of these examples are presented in the Appendix.